MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-wdac.md

 ## Switching between WDAC policy modes

 As a customer you can decide to have WDAC enabled during deployment or after deployment.
-In case you want to change the initial selection done in the deployment wizard you can do it after deployment using PowerShell (in future releases will provide UI based action with Windows Admin Center).
+In case you want to change the initial selection in the deployment wizard, you can do it after deployment using PowerShell.
+Future releases will provide a UI-based control with Windows Admin Center.

-Connect to one of the cluster nodes and use the below cmdlets to switch between nodes.
+Connect to one of the cluster nodes and use the cmdlets below to switch between nodes.

 This is useful when:

-1. You started with default recommended settings and now you need to install or run new software (normally third party software) in the node to later create a supplemental policy.
+1. You started with default recommended settings and now you need to install or run new software, usually third party software, in the node to later create a supplemental policy.
-1. You started with WDAC disabled during deployment and now you want to enable WDAC to increase the security protections or to validate that your software runs properly.
+1. You started with WDAC disabled during deployment and now you want to enable WDAC to increase security protection or to validate that your software runs properly.
 1. Your software or scripts are blocked by WDAC.
-In this case you can switch to Audit to understand and troubleshoot the issue.
+In this case you can use audit mode to understand and troubleshoot the issue.

 The following PowerShell commands interact with the Enterprise Cloud Engine to enable the selected modes.